 After this button is clicked, AvaSoft starts searching for an optimal integration time.
-Depending on the maximum counts in the last scan, the integration time will be increased/decreased automatically until a scope signal of about 14500 counts is measured.
+Depending on the maximum counts in the last scan, the integration time will be increased/decreased automatically until a scope signal of about 90% of the full scale is measured.
 During the search routine, the changes in integration time can be followed in the integration time edit box in the edit bar.
 A dialog will display the new integration time if the search is ready.
 The routine can be aborted by clicking the button again before the search has ended.